inductiva/inductiva/docs-sources/expand/bring-your-own-cloud/launch-machines-on-gcp/sections/section2.md

 **Note**: Once you call `simulator.run()`, the simulation will continue running on your GCP VM even if you close your local computer.
 The machine group will start automatically if it's not already running.

+**Machine Visibility**: After creating a BYOC machine group, you can view it in the [Inductiva Console](https://console.inductiva.ai/machine-groups) machines page or using the CLI command `inductiva resources list`.
+Inductiva will display information about your machine including machine type, start time, status, and usage metrics.
+This information is reported by the task-runner and helps you monitor your BYOC machines alongside your regular Inductiva resources.

 ### Retrieving an Existing Machine Group

 If you need to access a machine group from a different script or session, you can retrieve it by name: